 If you think about applying to a college and earning 15 credits (you can probably do so in just one semester), please make sure that the school you’re applying to is recognized under the program and accredited.
 In doubt, double-check with a recruiter at your nearest Navy Recruitment Center.

 Tier 1 and 2 AFQT scores

 High school graduates are Tier 1 candidates as long as they attain AFQT scores in at least the 31st percentile.
 More information on the Armed Forces Qualification Test (or AFQT) can be found below.

-GED holders are automatically Tier 2 candidates but they need to attain AFQT scores in the 50th percentile or above!
-So GED graduates must reach higher scores than high school diploma holders and keep also in mind that simply because you qualify, that won’t mean there’ll be a position for you.
+GED holders are automatically Tier 2 candidates, but they need to attain AFQT scores in the 50th percentile or above!
+So GED graduates must reach higher scores than high school diploma holders, and also keep in mind that simply because you qualify, that won’t mean there’ll be a position for you.
 There’s usually just a very small number of openings available.

 And again, GED graduates that have earned at least 15 college credits also fall into the Tier 1 section.
 Tier 1 applicants are picked first for open positions, and Tier 2 recruits may apply for open positions that are still left.

 The U.S. military branches are not allowed to enlist more than 10% of their annual recruits with GEDs, and all branches of the military services set their own limits and standards (usually under 10 percent).
 The reason for this is that studies have shown that individuals that left high school prematurely will also be more likely to drop out of the military services in their first term than high school graduates.